 Prevents Hair Fall

-Consisting of formative amino acids such as methionine and lysine, applying adzuki bean flour as a paste on hair and scalp enriches hair growth and renews texture of tresses.
+Consisting of formative amino acids such as methionine and lysine, applying adzuki bean flour as a paste on hair and scalp enriches hair growth and renews the texture of tresses.
 This controls hair fall and averts premature greying and balding.

 Anti-Dandruff Solution